WirelessPresentation/WirelessDisplay/Miracast&WiDi Receiver/README.md

 ## Feature

-* Support Android and Windows wireless display
+* Support Android and Windows Wireless Display
 * Good compatibility, testing more than 100 Android phones and computers
 * More than 20 wireless modules have been adapted
 * Support multiple senders, No quantity limit in software